TomiiOkotie/Data-Analysis-Excel-Task-I/README.md

 ![](https://github.com/TomiiOkotie/Data-Analysis-Excel-Task-I/blob/main/Noduplicate.png)

+## Worksheet 3

 Fot this sheet, I first selected the employee name column and used conditional formatting to highlight names that started with "E" in yellow.
 Then, I sorted the salary column from highest to lowest and applied a green and red color scale to highlight the salary range.

 ![](https://github.com/TomiiOkotie/Data-Analysis-Excel-Task-I/blob/main/ConditionalFormatting.png)

+#   Excel Task 2

+In this sheet, I had clean data with minimal issues.
+I adjusted column widths to fit content properly.
+I styled and centered the header row for clarity.
+I assigned appropriate data types like currency for money, date for dates, and text for text columns, leaving the rest as general data.
+This enhanced data organization and presentation.
+The first tas